-Last Chance To See, is an emotionally insightful, humorous and captivating odyssey to see creatures that could easily (and have since this book) become extinct.
+Last Chance to See is an emotionally insightful, humorous, and captivating odyssey to see creatures that could easily (and have since this book was published) become extinct.

-Douglas Adams (1952 – 2001), the inquisitive, playful mind behind The Hitchhiker’s Guide to the Galaxy, and Mark Carwardine, a dedicated zoologist and conservationist travel to Komodo Island and the heart of the Zaire mountains.
-We meet a few precious species, like the Rwandan Mountain gorilla, which is vulnerable, threatened and, above all, wildly delightful in its formidable presence.
+Douglas Adams (11 March 1952 – 11 May 2001), the inquisitive, playful mind behind The Hitchhiker’s Guide to the Galaxy, and Mark Carwardine, a dedicated zoologist and conservationist, travel to Komodo Island and the heart of the Zaire mountains.
+We meet a few precious species, like the Rwandan mountain gorilla, which is vulnerable, threatened, and, above all, wildly delightful in its formidable presence.

 The feeling I had looking at my first silverback gorilla in the world was vertiginous.
 It was as if there was something I was meant to do, some reaction that was expected of me, and I didn’t know what it was or how to do it.
 My modern mind was simply saying, ‘Run away!’ but all I could do was stand, trembling, and stare.
 The right moment for something seemed to slip away and fall into an unbridgeable gulf between us, and the gorilla, meanwhile, seemed to notice that we had been busy photographing its dung and merely stalked off into the undergrowth.

-The simplicity of wonder is a rare thing and those who write joyously “Hey, look at this delightful thing, don’t you wonder at it as I do?!” are a treat.
-Rachel Carson’s groundbreaking environmental work Silent Spring, also delivers a wonder of nature and despite all cause for it, a lack of admonishment for those who destroy it.
+The power of wonder is a rare thing, and those who write joyously “Hey, look at this delightful thing, don’t you wonder at it as I do?!” are a treat.
+Rachel Carson’s groundbreaking environmental work Silent Spring also delivers a wonder of nature and, despite all cause for it, a lack of admonishment for those who destroy it.